Note

 Ragnas REST API is normally started from a terminal with

-$ ragna api
+$ ragna deploy

 For this tutorial we use our helper that does the equivalent just from Python.